giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

 ##  Audio links do not work (opens new tab)

 This is a newer feature and hasn't been tested on many projects, however the easiest thing to check here:

 1. go to language_specific_rules/templates/PROJNAME/
 1. look for `includes.template`.
 If this file isn't there, create it, based on what exists in `itwewina/includes.template`.
 Copy the two JS include lines for SoundManager and audio_links.js

-##  gtdict language compile process errors

-Occasionally an installation problem will arise due to source updates or updates within `giella-core`.
-Occasionally the problems can be fixed by using *make distclean*, before recompiling the language, or by updating *giella-core*, and then compiling.
-Sometimes this will not work.

-Since these problems arise in a deployment situation, it is usually best to delete the language catalog and check it out again.

 ##  String compilation failed, aborting:  babel.core.UnknownLocaleError: unknown locale 'hdn'